On This Page[Hide][Show]

 Depending on the company, machine operator skills and requirements may include:

-- Knowledge of diverse high-speed machinery and measurement tools (caliper, micrometer, etc.)
+- Knowledge of various high-speed machines and measuring tools (calipers, micrometers, etc.)

-- Adherence to health and safety regulations (e.g., constant use of protective gear)
+- Adherence to health and safety regulations (e.g., wearing protective gear at all times)

 - Ability to read blueprints, schematics, and manuals